How Michelin Chefs Plate Food (3 Rules You Can Steal)

 Sauce is not a finishing touch.
 It is a design element.
 The most common plating mistake home cooks make is spooning sauce directly over the protein at the end, which buries the presentation and defeats the visual work done underneath.
 Instead, learn to use sauce as a foundation or an accent.
 Pool a sauce beneath a protein so the protein sits proud above it.
 Use a spoon or squeeze bottle to draw a deliberate stroke across part of the plate.
 Add small dots of a contrasting sauce or oil in odd numbers around the perimeter.

 Color contrast is what gives a plate visual energy.
 A beautifully seared piece of duck breast is rich and brown and handsome on its own.
-Place it alongside a vivid smear of cherry reduction, a scattering of bright green herbs, and a few drops of pale golden oil, and the plate becomes genuinely arresting.
+Place it alongside a vivid smear of cherry reduction, a scattering of bright green , and a few drops of pale golden oil, and the plate becomes genuinely arresting.
 Build your color palette deliberately by considering which components you are including and whether they provide contrast or redundancy.
 Deep greens against warm proteins, vibrant reds against earthy bases, pale creams against dark reductions.
 These pairings are not arbitrary.
 They follow the same logic that painters and designers use.

 Acid-dressed microgreens, fresh herb leaves, and edible flowers serve a dual purpose on the plate.
 They add height, color, and texture, and they also signal freshness to the diner before the first bite.
 If you are not already keeping fresh herbs and high-quality finishing oils at your plating station, start today.
 These are low-cost, high-impact tools.